 #2 Get real help

 You won’t be able to ask specific questions if you aren’t talking to a real person.
 People often find classified ads and sales pitches with big promises when there’s no person to back up their words.
 You have no choice but blindly trust the offer and see what comes out.

 Perhaps you should consult your student loan servicer.
 They may offer a repayment plan to help you manage debt.
-As you look for help, also remember to learn about saving and making money, which is the no.1 way to solve debt problems.
+As you look for help and learn about loan fraud, also remember to learn about saving and making money, which is the no.1 way to solve debt problems.